Aaloo Andey: Satire with a bite in Pakistan

 But as the level of threat grows, so does the artistic urge to break down the barriers.
 Music and social media are more convenient vehicles.

-A recent sketch by Mohammad Zahoor, one of Pakistan's best known political cartoonists, shows a Taliban militant who has weapons for arms and is wearing an army boot on one foot - a subtle suggestion that the army is a part of Taliban's overall ensemble.
+A recent sketch by Mohammad Zahoor, one of Pakistan's best known political cartoonists, shows a Taliban militant who has weapons for arms and is wearing an army boot on one foot - a subtle suggestion that the army is a part of the Taliban's overall ensemble.

 It is an implication the military has long resisted, denying any links or support for militant groups.